AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 ## Serialization

-Predefined settings from JavaScript format can be serialized into JSON format for the sake of convenient in future usage.
+Predefined settings from JavaScript format can be serialized into JSON format.
 Method **.toJson()** transfers current chart settings into JSON object.
 This method creates an object that contains all possible methods and parameters of the chart.

 {sample}WD\_Data\_from\_JSON\_18{sample}